salvarenga25/MarketsVSentimentWatch/README.md

 for the same tech companies.

-# Data Sources & Coding Languages
+# Data Sources, Languages & Questions to Answer

 ![Alt text](image.png)